intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

       Note that the `--verbose` or `--output-dir` flag can be added to any of the above commands to get additional debug output or change the default output location.

-5. The log files for each benchmarking run are saved at the value of `--output-dir`.
+5. The log files for each run are saved at the value of `--output-dir`.

-   * Below is a sample log file snippet when benchmarking latency:
+   * Below is a sample log file snippet when testing online inference:
      ```
      2019-01-04 20:02:23.855441: step 80, 78.3 images/sec
      2019-01-04 20:02:23.974862: step 90, 83.7 images/sec